Heavyweights: Production

 Heavyweights was filmed over the course of two months in Hendersonville, North Carolina at two separate camps, Camp Pinnacle and Camp Ton-A-Wandah.

-Filming started on March 28, 1994 and finished on May 25, 1994.
+Director and co-writer Steven Brill has stated that Camp Hope was based on Camp Shane, a long-running weight loss camp for children in New York.

 Soundtrack

 The film's original score was composed by J.A.C.
 Redford.
 A soundtrack was not released, but the film featured eleven songs: